Epsilon-Lee/paper-jam/12-03-2021-odqa-trends.md

 - ***Have our current evaluation benchmarks been broken?***

 To answer the above question, I think we should understand how the PAQ paper creates the 65M qa-pair dataset.

+Several properties of PQA are listed below:
+- PAQ is automatically constructed using a question generation model and Wikipedia;
+- questions are generated such that they are likely to appear in ODQA datasets.